devops

 12 Levels in 2 Days: Learning Full-Stack Quality Metrics RPG-Style with AI

-A Tech Lead uses his own blog as a training ground, spending two days learning 12 quality metrics with an AI tutor using RPG-style Level-Up teaching — from npm audit to LLM-as-Judge — while sub-agents implement everything in parallel.
-The real takeaway isn't the metrics, but a replicable methodology for AI-assisted learning.
+A Tech Lead uses his blog as a training ground, learning 12 quality metrics with an AI tutor through RPG-style Level-Up teaching while subagents implement in parallel.
+The real takeaway is not the metrics, but a reusable AI-assisted learning method.

 Using AI to Manage AI: Building a Telegram Agent with OpenClaw